cartesi/docs/cartesi-rollups/components.md

 ### Vouchers

 A _voucher_ is a combination of a target address and a payload in bytes.
 It is used by the off-chain machine to respond and interact with layer-1 smart contracts.
 Upon execution, a voucher sends a message to the target address with the payload as a parameter.
-Vouchers can be used for anything, ranging from providing liquidity in a DeFi protocol to withdrawing funds from the [Portal](#portal).
+Vouchers can be used for anything, ranging from providing liquidity in a DeFi protocol to withdrawing funds from the [Portals](#portals).
 Vouchers can only be executed when the epoch in which they are contained is _finalized_, at which point a _validity proof_ will be available to ensure layer-1 smart contracts can trust its content.

 ### Notices